 Sample Expenses: Oakleaf Catering ($6,000), Constant Contact online advertising ($637) and Dunkin’ Donuts ($13.30).

-NOTES: The rookie councilman has established himself as a law-and-order advocate and deal-maker who secured a $50,000 command patrol vehicle for the Shomrim patrol group with Pimlico slots money. . .
-Despite representing voters on the opposite end of town, Schleifer attracts many of the same business interests that back Costello. . .
+NOTES: The rookie councilman has established himself as a law-and-order advocate who secured a $50,000 command patrol vehicle for the Shomrim patrol group (financed with Pimlico slots money) approved by Mayor Pugh. . .
+Despite representing voters on the far northwest end of town, Schleifer attracts many of the same business interests that back Costello. . .
 Ditto for the Baltimore Police union, whose PAC contributed $1,000 to Costello and $500 to Schleifer.